This section outlines the policy regarding the repayment of debts under the pension loans scheme.

 More ?
 [17]

-If DVA [4] is given prior notice of the sale or disposal of a property, the maximum amount of debt payable by a person is the value of the loan.
+If DVA [4] is given prior notice of the sale or disposal of a property, the maximum amount of loan payable by a person is the value of the loan.
 Any nominated amount may still be recovered from the sale of the property if the outstanding loan is more than the sale price less the nominated amount.

 VEA ?
 [18]